unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 During a tiling job, the Binning Analytic uses two types of data:

 - A **processing type**, which is used when processing the tiles and aggregating them together.
 It should contain all the information needed for calculations performed during the job.
 The processing type allows you to keep information that may be needed for aggregation, but not needed once the tile is complete.
-- A **binning type**, which is the final form written to the tiles.
+- A **binning type**, which is the final form written to the tile bins.

 For example, to record an average, the two types might be used as follows:

-- The processing type would include the number of records and the sum of their values, both of which would be continuously updated as new records are examined
+1. The processing type would include the count of records and the sum of their values, both of which would be continuously updated as new records are examined.
-- The binning type would simply be the average (the final processing type sum divided by the total number of records)
+2. The binning type would simply be the average, or the final processing type sum divided by the total count of records.

 A code example is shown in line 41 of **TwitterTopicBinningAnalytic.scala**: